azuz00p/WhatTheEat/README.md

 More information about the project below.
 For english description and instructions, scroll down.

-Also if you find some bugs or issues, feel free to tell me about them in Issues section.
+Also if you find any bugs or issues, feel free to tell me about them in Issues section.
 I will appreciate it a lot!

 ## RU Описание